 Fertile Window: Cycle Days 45-49

 This user is in the postpartum period and is currently breastfeeding.
 This user was able to make interesting observations.
-As you can see, she has a small dip beginning on cycle day 17, followed by three elevated values (see blue, handwritten notes).
-When hormones are still in-flux in the postpartum and breastfeeding period, it can be challenging to predict when your fertile window begins.
+As you can see, she has a fertile valley between cycle days 45 and 50, (we have added a dashed circle).
+When hormones are still in-flux in the postpartum and while producing milk, it can be challenging to predict when your fertile window begins.
 In addition, kegg does not display fertile window predictions for cycles longer than 40 days and therefore this user was watching her readings, looking for a downward trend, to spot her fertile window independently.
-This user was fortunate that kegg spotted this.
-Had she used a Proov test after cycle day 49, she could have confirmed ovulation, and would know that she would likely get her period within the following week.
-In the luteal phase, it is typical to see declining values which do not signify the fertile window, based on the timing in the cycle.
+This user was fortunate to observe this downward trend.
+Had she used a Proov test 7 to 10 days after this valley, she could have confirmed ovulation and would know that she would likely get her period within the following week.
+In the luteal phase, it is typical to see declining values which do not signify a new fertile valley, based on the timing in the cycle.

-Please note, kegg has not been tested to be used in the postpartum period.
 For regular cycles, kegg’s algorithm allows for accurate predictions.
 During the postpartum and breastfeeding period, hormone levels fluctuate and the menstrual cycle is often irregular.
 Even if cycles have resumed to regular intervals, the presence of prolactin while producing milk can have an impact on their bodies electrolyte levels which in turn can yield kegg data that can be difficult to discern.
-If you decide to use kegg to monitor your fertility during the postpartum period, we recommend waiting until the second consecutive period after you stopped breastfeeding before starting to use kegg or after 2 consecutive cycles at least 6 weeks postpartum if not producing milk.
+If you decide to use kegg to monitor your fertility during the postpartum period, we recommend waiting until the second consecutive period after you stopped producing milk before starting to use kegg or after 2 consecutive cycles at least 6 weeks postpartum if not producing milk.

-If you use any type of Fertility awareness-based method that includes tracking cervical mucus, then you can use the selected FABM postpartum protocol and compare your kegg data with your observations. kegg is a device used to help users who are trying to conceive, it is not recommended to be used as a contraceptive tool.
+If you use any type of Fertility awareness-based method that includes tracking cervical mucus, then you can use the selected FABM postpartum protocol and compare your kegg data with your observations.
+Given that kegg is a device used to help users who are trying to conceive, it is not recommended that you rely on kegg for conception purposes.

 Interested in having your chart reviewed?
-Email us at firstname.lastname@example.org.
+Submit your chart for review here.

 Haven’t purchased your kegg yet?
 You’re in luck!
-For a limited time, get your kegg for the low price of $199 (instead of $275!) by using code tempdrop75 at www.kegg.tech.
-Hurry though-this offer expires October 31, 2020. kegg is FSA/HSA eligible.
+For a limited time, get your kegg with $20 OFF + Free Shipping by using code tempdrop20 at www.kegg.tech. kegg is FSA/HSA eligible.